LiskArchive/lisk-sdk/README.md

 const { APIClient, transactions } = require('lisk-elements');
 ```

-**Note:** If you are installing Lisk Elements as an npm dependency via a GitHub reference, you will need to manually build the distribution files by running the following commands:
+**Note:** If you are installing Lisk Elements as an npm dependency via a GitHub reference, you will need to manually build the distribution files by running the following commands from the root directory of your project:

 ```
 cd node_modules/lisk-elements